dotnet/docs-maui/docs/user-interface/controls/carouselview/emptyview.md

 ## Display a templated custom type when data is unavailable

 The `EmptyView` property can be set to a custom type, whose template is displayed when the `ItemsSource` property is `null`, or when the collection specified by the `ItemsSource` property is `null` or empty.
-The `EmptyViewTemplate` property can be set to a `DataTemplate` that defines the appearance of the `EmptyView`.
+The `EmptyViewTemplate` property can be set to a <xref:Microsoft.Maui.Controls.DataTemplate> that defines the appearance of the `EmptyView`.
 The following XAML shows an example of this scenario:

 ```xaml
 <StackLayout Margin="20">